embeddedforallefa/embedded_sys_dev_with_stm32_code/docs/2_Fundamentals of Microcontrollers/2_2_microcontroller_concepts.md

 # Microcontroller Concepts

-Now that you are got introduced to Microcontrollers, it's time to get introduced to some key concepts.
+Now that you know a bit about Microcontrollers, it's time to get introduced to some key concepts.

 **Architecture:** Computer architecture defines the structure and interrelationships of the components of a system, such as input/output, storage, communication, control, and processing.
 It also determines the capabilities and programming model of a computer, as well as the logical interface that is targeted by programming languages and their compilers.

 **Central Processing Unit (CPU):** The CPU is like the brain of the microcontroller.
 It's responsible for executing instructions and making decisions.
 Imagine it as the person who follows the step-by-step instructions given to them to perform specific tasks.

 **Instruction set:** "instruction set" is like the list of commands or instructions that a computer processor or microcontroller can understand and execute.
-It's the language that the central processing unit (CPU) of the computer or microcontroller speaks. some examples are - **MOV (Move), ADD (Addition), CMP (Compare), B (Branch).**
+It's the language that the central processing unit (CPU) of the computer or microcontroller speaks. some examples are - MOV (Move), ADD (Addition), CMP (Compare), B (Branch).

 **Register:** a "register" is a small, fast storage area inside the central processing unit (CPU) that is used to store data temporarily during the execution of a program.
 Think of registers as tiny, super-fast storage units that the CPU can access quickly.
 They play a crucial role in the microcontroller's processing of instructions and data.